top of page

 What Is Functional Freeze?

-We see this behaviour in animals, especially domesticated dogs overwhelmed by stress, they shut down and stay still because it’s safer than acting out (fight/flight), seemingly 'calm' but inside feeling stuck.
+We see this shut down behaviour in animals, especially domesticated dogs overwhelmed by stress, they're more still, because it’s safer than acting out (fight/flight), seemingly 'calm' on the outside, but feeling stuck on the inside.
+It's a survival strategy that's no different for us.

 I distinctly remember puppy Loki behaving like this in 'puppy play school' - just like his mamma, not comfortable in overcrowded, chaotic environments!

-And for us as humans, this overwhelm happens due to our multiple responsibilities, roles, pressures, and perhaps unresolved stresses from experiences in our lives that can lead to this state of inner paralysis.
+And for us as humans, this overwhelm happens due to our multiple responsibilities, roles, pressures, and perhaps unresolved stresses and traumas from experiences in our lives that can lead to this state of inner paralysis and stay stuck in our bodies for, well, decades, until we really start tending to it.

 Signs of Functional Freeze